Candia, New Hampshire: Geography

-According to the United States Census Bureau, the town has a total area of 79.2 km2.
+Candia is in southeastern New Hampshire, along the western edge of Rockingham County.
+The town is bordered to the west by Merrimack County.
+According to the U.S. Census Bureau, the town has a total area of 79.2 km2.
 78.6 km2 of it are land and 0.6 sqkm of it are water, comprising 0.75% of the town.
 Notable villages in the town include Candia proper, near the town's northern border; Candia Four Corners, closer to the geographic center of the town; and East Candia, near the town's eastern border.

 The majority of Candia is drained to the east by the North Branch River, a tributary of the Lamprey River and part of the Piscataqua River watershed.
 The southern part and some of the western side of town drain toward Massabesic Lake in neighboring Auburn, part of the Merrimack River watershed.
 The highest point in town is Hall Mountain, at 941 ft above sea level, located in Bear Brook State Park in the northwestern part of the town.
 (The main entrance to the state park and most of its facilities are in neighboring Allenstown.)

-Candia is bisected by two state highways, Route 43 running north from Route 101 through the Candia Four Corners to the Deerfield town line, and Route 27, running east/west from the Hooksett town line through the Candia Four Corners to the Raymond town line.
-Route 101 is the major east/west thoroughfare through southern New Hampshire and travels through the south part of Candia.
+Candia is bisected by two state highways, Route 43 running north from Route 101 through the Candia Four Corners to the Deerfield town line, and Route 27, running east–west from the Hooksett town line through the Candia Four Corners to the Raymond town line.
+Route 101 is the major east–west thoroughfare through southern New Hampshire and travels through the southern part of Candia.